harvard-lil/website-static/README.md

 2)  a webserver configured to serve up development and production builds of site.

 To build the site, run one of the following three commands:
 - ```docker-compose exec jekyll grunt``` will build the dev (expanded) version of the site, then will start listening for changes to the app and assets/src directories.
 It will rebuild on each save/change.
 The initial build after cloning the repo will be the slowest.
-Each subsequent rebuild should take 2-7 seconds.
+Each subsequent rebuild should be shorter.
 To stop the process, press control + c.
 - ```docker-compose exec jekyll grunt build:dev``` will build the dev (expanded) version of the site, and then return.
 - ```docker-compose exec jekyll grunt build:prod``` will build the production (compressed) version of the site, and then return.